 - Nail holes

 A common scenario: You touch the wall and it feels dry.
-But when you run your brush across a nail hole, this releases built-up water.
+But when you run your brush across a nail hole, it releases built-up water.
 If you do not catch this right away, the water drips down your newly painted surface, creating light streaks.
-The only cure for this is an additional coat of paint.
+The only cure for this problem is an additional coat of paint.

+Is the temperature right?
 Is the outside temperature below the minimum recommendation as specified on the paint can?
 Temperature and moisture work in conjunction with each other.
 The lower the temperature, the longer it will take for your exterior surface to dry.

 Will temperatures drop below minimums?
 Do not paint if the prediction is for temperatures to drop below the minimum within 10 hours of the paint application.
 Check the paint can label for the temperature recommendations.

 It is difficult to fix a painted surface that has not yet cured but that has been rained on.
 The water forms rivulets down the painted surface, affecting both the paint color and its texture.

 The best way to fix this is to wait until the paint has fully dried.
 Next, cut away the raised lines of paint with a straight-edge razor.
 The affected area may need light sanding.
 After you have smoothed the surface back down again, the surface must be re-painted.